mateus-vicente/100upet-hugo-pages/content/page/features.md

 * Full simulation of charge deposition with Geant4
 * Fast charge propagation using drift-diffusion model
-* Output of produced ROOT objects in TTrees with full history
+* Output of produced ROOT objects in TTrees with full history, including the Monte Carlo truth information of every event
 * Conversion and import of electric fields from the TCAD DF-ISE format
 * Full modular architecture allowing for easy customization
 * Configuration in intuitive and flexible file format